CodeWithAloha/HIERR/src/README.md

 In the .env file, add the following environment variable with the survey ids comma separated.

 NEXT_PUBLIC_POLIS_SURVEYS='[{"id": "SurveyID1", "title": "SurveyTitle1", "description", "SurveyDescription1"}, ...]'

+# Exporting data from Pol.is survey data

+Visit http://<hierr server>/polisconvert.
+You must be an administrator to be able to export data.
+Upload a participant-votes.csv file when prompted by the form.
+A CSV with census tract and zip code data from users (joined by xid) will be returned.